Have you ever noticed that people who suffer from Alzheimer’s often repeat things?

 For more information on dealing with Alzheimer’s Disease and dementia, please contact us today!

-Home Helpers is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, Alzheimer's & dementia care as well as homemaker services in Downers Grove, Addison, Glendale Heights, Glen Ellyn, Lisle, Wood Dale, Bensenville, and Plainfield, Illinois.
+Home Helpers of Hinsdale is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care, live-in care, and Alzheimer's & dementia care services in Bellwood, Broadview, Brookfield, Burr Ridge, Clarendon Hills, Countryside, Darien, Franklin Park, Hillside, Hinsdale, Hodgkins, Indian Head Park, La Grange, La Grange Park, Maywood, Melrose Park, North Riverside, Oak Park, River Forest, River Grove, Riverside, Stone Park, Westchester, Western Springs, Westmont, and Willowbrook, Illinois.